How To Practice Self-Compassion & Nurture Yourself (PDF)

 4. Treat Yourself As You Would Treat Your Friend.

-You have so much to offer yourself, and your journey is a testament to your strength and character.
+I promise to always offer compassion and empathy during your moments of self-doubt and difficulty.
+You’ve got so much to offer yourself, and your journey is a testament to your resilience and character.

-For one, I am your greatest fan and your most ardent follower.
-You’ll always have my love and support, even if no one else would.
+Just so you know, I’m your biggest fan and your most devoted supporter.
+You’ll always have my love and encouragement, even when no one else is around.

 – [Your Name]